Customer. Vendor. Seller. Buyer.

-- When the agent’s follow-up on time, customers feel that they are cared for, which automatically increases customer trust and reliability on the brand
+- When the agent follow-up on time, customers feel that they are cared for, which automatically increases customer trust and reliability in the brand

 - Do not leave a lot of time gap between your last conversation and the follow-up and the faster you reach out, better are the chances of turning an average experience into a great one

-- If the customer has contacted your service department at out of office hours, be sure to return the call, email within 24 hours
+- If the customer has contacted your service department during office hours, be sure to return the call, and email within 24 hours

 - Try and avoid ‘Yes’ or ‘NO’ responses when you are following up with the client as opposed to asking more open-ended questions to get more information

-No matter what the reason or type of follow-through is, always remember to thank your customers for continuing to be a loyal patron of your brand.
+No matter what the reason or type of follow-through is, always remember to thank your customers for continuing to be loyal patrons of your brand.
 A simple ‘Thank You’ will suffice.
 Streamline processes with the integration of a helpdesk software to ensure that the customer experience is top-notch.